halfpintutopia/magic-forest-trail/README.md

 ### References for typography:

 When thinking about typography, the type had to suit responsively as well.
-The fonts had to be also readable on mobile view.
+The fonts had to be also readable on mobile View.

-Using Utopia, clamp for fonts and spaces were created.
+Using Utopia, clamps for fonts and spaces were created.
 This minimised errors where fonts would be oversized or too small on desktop or mobile devices.

 * [min(), max(), and clamp(): three logical CSS functions to use today](https://web.dev/min-max-clamp/)
 * [Modern Fluid Typography Using CSS Clamp](https://www.smashingmagazine.com/2022/01/modern-fluid-typography-css-clamp/)